 We’re doing things a little differently today as I am having a guest writer today, my husband!
-He was so moved by his experience at La Pergola that he wanted to share it with you.
-Folks, here is Mr. Liu:
+He wanted to share his experience at La Pergola so without further due, here is Mr. Liu!

 Perched atop a hill roughly a mile north of Vatican City and nestled on the rooftop of the Rome Cavalieri hotel, featuring a breathtaking panoramic view of the city is La Pergola.
 The restaurant is helmed by renowned chef Heinz Beck and is the only establishment in Rome graced with three-Michelin-stars.
 It is with the utmost pleasure that I share our experience here with you all.

 The 10-course was the surefire choice.
-A bountiful basket of bread was brought to the table along with extra-virgin olive oil accompanied by a fine selection of salt.
 The two of us, giddy with the thrill of anticipation, until finally, away we went.

 The evening began with an assortment of mini sausages with crackers, pickled radish, ricotta, and salmon with lemon infused crema.
 Just a precursor which offered a glimpse of Chef Beck’s style, simple yet elegant, precise, uncompromising, and vibrant.